Step 6: Add Content Rating

 - Rating Categories

 - How Amazon Uses the Target Audience Question

 You're asked to rate your app's content in the following categories:

 - Account creation or other personal information collected

 - Target audience for your app (0-12, 13-15, 16-17, 18+ or any combination between these age groups)

 - Location detection or Location-Based Services

 - User Generated Content or User to User Communication

-For clarity about any category listed here, see Amazon Appstore Content Policy Requirements.
-For examples of policy violations, see the Examples of Amazon Appstore Content Policy Violations section.
+For clarity about any category listed here, see Amazon Appstore Content Policy.

 How Amazon Processes Your Content Rating